CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 	$builder = $userModel->builder();

-This builder is already setup with the model's $table.
+This builder is already set up with the model's $table.

 You can also use Query Builder methods and the Model's CRUD methods in the same chained call, allowing for very elegant use::